 The story was okay, but I was still wondering why my mother had brought me into her bedroom to read the book instead of reading it in the living room or in my bedroom, as usual.
 And why was she reading it with so little enthusiasm?
 And I still wanted to know why Granny Shaw had said, “You have to tell her?”
 Who was "her?"
 I also wanted to know why the book was hidden away in the drawer.
 Sometimes Mom hid presents, but that was for Christmas and birthdays.
 And then she would get excited, not angry.
 What was going on?

 My mother closed the book, and said, in a funny, kind of distant voice, “The reason I read you this book is that this story is about a little girl like you.
-We wanted a baby and God chose you to be our daughter.
+We wanted a baby but we couldn't have one of our own, so God chose you to be our daughter.
 He gave you to us because he knew we would be the best family for you.”
 Her voice broke.
 Although she turned her head, I caught a glimpse of tears in her eyes.

 I realized that I’d been wrong.
 I’d thought Mom was angry when, really, she was sad.
 And maybe afraid.
 When Granny Shaw had said, “You have to tell her,” it was because Mom hadn’t wanted to tell me this story.
 She was afraid, but Granny Shaw had made her tell me anyway.